 Introduction: Tourism and the night: towards a broader understanding of nocturnal city destinations 1.
 Decoding middle-class protest against low-cost nocturnal tourism in Madrid 2.
 Gentrification, tourism and the night-time economy in Budapest's district VII – the role of regulation in a post-socialist context 3.
 Commuting and the urban night: nocturnal mobilities in tourism and hospitality work 4.
 Strangers in the night: nightlife studies and new urban tourism 5.
 Nocturnal ritual activities in tourist development of pilgrimage cities 6.
 Residents versus visitors at light festivals in cities: the case of Barcelona 7.
 Fairy tale tourism: the architectural projection mapping of magically real and irreal festival lightscapes

-Adam Eldridge is a Senior Lecturer in Sociology at the University of Westminster.
+Adam Eldridge is a Senior Lecturer in Sociology at the University of Westminster, UK.
 He is the co-author of Planning the Night Time City (2009) and co-editor of Exploring Nightlife: Space, Society and Governance (2018).
 His research examines the night as a source of debates about public space, leisure, and identity.